JuanX-G/slog/README.md

 # New things since 0.1c
     - unliking
     - bug fixes
-    - functions necessary for unliking and couting likes in the ORM layer --- COUNT WHERE and DELETE WHERE
+    - functions necessary for unliking and couting likes in the UMM-DAL (Ultra Minimal Modern - Data Access Layer) --- COUNT WHERE and DELETE WHERE
-# Coming in version 0.2b
-    - api docs
-    - code docs
-    - probaly more docs
-    - docs docs docs...
+    - full end-point docs

-# Coming 0.3
+# Coming in 0.3
+    - Update to the admin tools and stuff

+# Coming 0.3b
     - Query by: title, tags and more...

-# Coming in 0.3b
-    - Update to the admin tools and stuff

 # Later development will focus on SLOC --- Slog-Client